 Ronald J. MacDonald, QC

-Ron has practiced law since 1985 and spent his career working within the criminal justice system.
+Ron has been practising law since 1985, and has spent his career working within the criminal justice system.
 He was defence counsel for six years and then worked for 17 years as a Crown Attorney.
 He also spent three years as the criminal law policy advisor for Nova Scotia’s Department of Justice.
-He has further demonstrated his commitment to the previous communities in which he lived, by coaching a variety of sports, chairing boards, and volunteering at the 2010 Winter Olympics.
-In the mid 2000’s Ron helped to create the first Sexual Assault Response Team in his hometown of Antigonish, Nova Scotia.
+He has further demonstrated his commitment to the previous communities he has lived in by coaching a variety of sports, chairing boards, and working at the 2010 Winter Olympics.
+He also helped create the first Sexual Assault Response Team in his hometown of Antigonish, Nova Scotia.

-In 2007 Ron was awarded the National Heads of Prosecutions Humanitarian Award in recognition of his professional and community efforts.
-He also received the Nova Scotia Barristers’ Society’s Distinguished Service Award in 2015, and in the same year was named a member of the Schulich School of Law at Dalhousie’s Bertha Wilson Society.
+Ron received his Queen’s Counsel designation in 2002.
+In 2007 he was awarded the National Heads of Prosecutions Humanitarian Award in recognition of his professional and community efforts.
+He also received the Nova Scotia Barristers’ Society’s Distinguished Service Award in 2015, and in the same year was named a member of the Schulich School of Law at Dalhousie’s Bertha Wilson Honour Society, recognizing extraordinary alumni and their contributions to law and society.